 You definitely don’t want to rush this process.
 Having well-constructed milestones is critical to your success.

-Even though it’s sometimes called quarterly planning, you can start anytime during the cycle.
+Even though it’s sometimes called quarterly planning, you can start anytime during the year.
 Just define the start and end dates that work for your situation.

 Using Your Plan to Make Day-to-Day Decisions

 Having a plan helps you make the right choices on a daily basis.
 When competing priorities arise, you can turn back to your plan and remind yourself why you committed to it.
 That’s why it’s so important to write down your plan and the reasons why you want to stick to it.